XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * Click on "All Parameters" found at the top of the parameters tab.

 ### Setting parameters
-Only the recommended features for general use & optimal performance will be listed.
+Only the recommended parameters for general use & optimal performance will be listed.

 * Show static background in menu
 	* Enable this to prevent the game from loading the world for display in the background, unnecessarily consuming resources.